 We’re asking Congress to make a down payment on finishing the fight to end childhood lead poisoning while at the same time increasing the energy efficiency of 3.1 million homes, creating jobs, improving home values, lowering utility bills for families in lower socioeconomic positions, and correcting other critical health and safety hazards.
-You can join us by signing this letter today, setting us on path to protect millions of Americans and generate $26.4 billion in benefits related to lead poisoning prevention alone.
+You can join us by signing this letter today [update (May 14): the signature period has ended; view the finished letter and signatures here], setting us on path to protect millions of Americans and generate $26.4 billion in benefits related to lead poisoning prevention alone.
 The co-benefits of energy efficiency and other health outcomes will yield billions more and address several longstanding environmental justice issues.

 Let’s plant the tree and make the investment that does right by both our future needs and our past injustices.